centurygenius/alx-low_level_programming/README.md

-My readme for C language
+A readme for C language.